Is he Living Or Is he Dead? – Mark Twain

 human, which is justifiable.

-is, Are humans and society cruel?
+question is, Are humans and society cruel?
 Well, it depends.
-Nevertheless, one thing is clear;
+Nevertheless, one

-we sometimes forget to appreciate what we already got in life.
-Appreciate and let
+thing is clear; we sometimes forget to appreciate what we already got in life.
+Appreciate

 characters in the story are portrayed as high-spirited man.
 Support the